wilsonmar/wilsonmar.github.io/_posts/2020-12-14-servicenow.md

 Its "Safe Workplace suite" includes apps for employee health screening and workplace safety management.
 The dashboard, providing visualizations for data collected from the apps, will be overlaid with a map comprised of aggregated public data on infection rates.

-The "wooden spaceship" above in Solana Beach (near San Diego), California is one of the buildings where ServiceNow was developed before moving to the University Town Center area in 2013.
+The "wooden spaceship" above in Solana Beach (near San Diego), California is one of the buildings where ServiceNow was developed before moving to Silicon Valley (Santa Clara University Town Center area) in 2013.

 CEO since November 2019, <a target="_blank" href="https://www.instagram.com/billrmcdermott/">Bill McDermott</a>, previous was CEO at SAP since 2002.
 In 2014 he published his memoir "Winners Dream: A Journey from Corner Store to Corner Office".